Irritation or stinging of the eyes is often known as burning eyes. Burning eyes can be uncomfortable and are a cause for concern.

 Your eye doctor will also review the medications you are taking.
 Some medicines, like decongestants, can result in burning eyes.

 Next, they will perform a physical eye exam to check for irregularities, dryness, and damage.
-They might also use microscopes or other equipment to look at your eyes more closely.
+Your doctor might also use microscopes or other equipment to look at your eyes more closely.

-Lastly, eye drops may be recommended to observe the flow of tears and moisture levels in the eyes.
+Lastly, eye drops may be recommended to observe the tears flow and moisture levels in the eyes.

 Professional Treatments